 One semester credit hour in an organized class is equal to one semester credit workload hour.

 An organized class is an institutionally-approved course, having specific objectives in terms of subject-matter coverage and student development, which meets as a group at regularly scheduled times in a classroom, laboratory, or field location.
-Organized classes include lectures, laboratories, seminars, and interactive video group television instruction.
+Organized classes include lectures, laboratories, seminars, online, hybrid, and interactive video group television instruction.

 The number of semester workload credit hours for each organized class equals the semester-credit-hour value of the course.

+The cap of the number of students in traditional lecture courses, for all teaching modalities, will range from 25 to 35 students.

+The cap of the number of students in undergraduate writing intensive courses, for all teaching modalities, will range from 15 to 25.

+The cap of the number of students in traditional graduate courses, for all teaching modalities, will range from 15 to 25.

+Exceptions to these caps require the dean's approval.

 Individual Instruction.
 Except for supervised practica and internships, private lessons in music, student teaching, and thesis courses, individual instruction enrollments are not included in the normal faculty workloads.
 Responsibility for individual instruction enrollments is assumed by the faculty in addition to normal workloads.